chilingirov/memory-game/README.md

 ## This project is part of the Udacity's Front-End Developer Nanodegree

-The app is built in Vanila JavaScript.
+The app is built in Vanilla JavaScript.
 The project shows implementation of model-view-controller design pattern.

 ##Installation